 Dr. Linda C. Martin

-Previously, she was assistant dean for academic programs for the College of Agricultural Sciences and Natural Resources at Oklahoma State University (2002-2007), following 15 successful years in higher education as a faculty member, teaching and advising at Kansas State University, serving in the department of animal sciences and industry.
+Previously, she was Assistant Dean for Academic Programs for the College of Agricultural Sciences and Natural Resources at Oklahoma State University (2002-2007) after serving 15 years as a faculty member in the Department of Animal Sciences and Industry at Kansas State University, where she was dedicated to teaching and advising.

-Martin currently lives in Knoxville with her husband, Ken, and their dog Jake.
-Linda and Ken have two children, Travis and Hannah.
+She currently resides in Knoxville with her husband, Ken, and their dog, Jake.

 Email: lcmartin@utsouthern.edu